MyPossibilitiesMyPossibilitiesMyPossibilitiesMyPossibilities

 · Being able to express feelings and respond to the feelings of others

 Social skills are closely linked with language and communications skills.
 Effective communication involves the accurate use and interpretation of both verbal and nonverbal communication.
 Good social skills also require behavioral management skills and impulse control across a wide variety of social situations.
-Social skills groups at My Possibilities include 1-2 therapists from different disciplines to provide communication and behavioral support and guidance to the HIPsters.
+Social skills groups at My Possibilities include one – two therapists from different disciplines to provide communication and behavioral support and guidance to the HIPsters.

 Social